MaayanCohen0/GmailAppPart5/README.md

 ### 📱 Android Configuration

-Configure API endpoints in your Android app's configuration files:

-- Update `API_BASE_URL` in your Android app configuration
+- The Android app configuration uses the port from the .env file.
-- Ensure proper network security configuration for HTTP/HTTPS requests

 # 📱 Platform-Specific Features